jaydenc3399/sep10-freedom-project/README.md

    * *Relationships*- Robots can help hang out with you when your lonley or when no one is around to play sports with you
    * *Global*- Increased energy consumption
 * Culture
-  *  Continues the legacy of sports and the culture that was placed by many other before and adding new things to the culture.
+  *  Continues the legacy of sports and the culture that was placed by many other before adds on to atheltes and peoples experiences creating many oppurtunities
+  *  New technology like robots brings a sense of inviting making more people want to play sports to test out the technology and just making sports more fun and easy.
 ##### CONS
 * **Global/environment**
   * *Environemnt*- An increase in use of materials like metal
 * **Economic**
   * *Job displacements*- robots taking over jobs of some people in certain fields
+* **Social**
   *

 ## Blog
 Below you will find my blog about how I made my project.